BerriJ/profoc/README.md

 [![Lifecycle: stable](https://img.shields.io/badge/Lifecycle-stable-brightgreen?style=for-the-badge)](https://lifecycle.r-lib.org/articles/stages.html#stable)
 <!-- badges: end -->

-The main function `online` can be used to combine probabilistic forecasts using the CRPS learning algorithm introduced in Berrisch, Ziel (2021): [Pre-Print](https://arxiv.org/pdf/2102.00968.pdf), [Publication](https://doi.org/10.1016/j.jeconom.2021.11.008).
+The primary function `online` can be used to combine probabilistic forecasts using the CRPS learning algorithm introduced in Berrisch, Ziel (2021): [Pre-Print](https://arxiv.org/pdf/2102.00968.pdf), [Publication](https://doi.org/10.1016/j.jeconom.2021.11.008).
 The function `batch` can be used in a similar way for batch optimization.
-Print, plot, update, and predict methods are available.
+Common methods like `summary`, `print`, `plot`, `update`, and `predict` are available.

 Installation
 ------------